 West Virginia has significant female underrepresentation on state boards and commissions and in the Legislature.
 Gender equity on boards, commissions, and in elected positions allows for better representation and a more balanced perspective in the public arena.
-The Commission has developed several programs to increase participation by women including the Ready to Run trainings, Student Ambassadors program, and Women's and Girls' Day at the Legislature.
+The Commission has developed several programs to increase participation by women including Ready to Run candidacy trainings, the West Virginia Women's Commission Student Ambassador program, and Women's and Girls' Day at the Legislature.
 A concerted effort for diversity in membership on state-appointed boards and commissions, particularly those with an economic, social, and political impact, will lead to a better West Virginia.
 The Commission supports an executive order or legislative resolution that all state boards and commissions have female representation by 2025.